An introduction for sole traders to the Main Return page of the Self Assessment tax return in FreeAgent

 When you receive interest on a bank account, this may be free of tax, or be taxed at 20%.
 If it's taxed, the bank pays 20% to HMRC on your behalf and you receive the amount after tax.
 Interest that's already had tax taken off goes into box 1 of the Income section of the 'Main Return' page.

 If your business's year end does not match the tax year end (which is always 5th April), the bank interest from your accounts must be included in the Income section in accordance with what the bank paid to you in the tax year - not the accounting year.
-FreeAgent will handle this automatically, flagging up the total of what you posted as Interest Received in the tax year.
+FreeAgent will flag the total that you posted as Interest Received in the tax year.

 If you have bank accounts other than the business bank account, and you received interest on these accounts, fill this in too, adding the interest to either box 1 or box 2.